 Information and records relating to test results and other medical information shall be kept confidential and maintained in files separate from employees' personnel files.
-Such records and information may be disclosed to candidates and employees, any third party designated in writing by a candidate or an employee, the MRO, UnitedHealth Group's EAP, a substance abuse professional, physician or other health care provider responsible for determining an employee's ability to safely perform his/her job and/or the employee's successful participation in and/or completion of any and all evaluations, counseling, treatments, and rehabilitation programs, to and among UnitedHealth Group's People Team Department personnel, supervisors, and other employees on a need to know basis, where relevant to UnitedHealth Group's defense in a grievance, arbitration, administrative proceeding, lawsuit or other legal proceeding, or as required or otherwise permitted by law.
+Such records and information may be disclosed to applicants and employees, any third party designated in writing by an applicant or employee, the MRO, UnitedHealth Group's EAP, a substance abuse professional, physician or other health care provider responsible for determining an applicant's or employee's ability to safely perform their job and/or the employee's successful participation in and/or completion of any and all evaluations, counseling, treatments, and rehabilitation programs, Employee Center, to and among UnitedHealth Group's People Team Department personnel, supervisors, and other employees on a need to know basis, where relevant to UnitedHealth Group's defense in a grievance, arbitration, administrative proceeding, lawsuit or other legal proceeding, or as required or otherwise permitted by law.